 Twelve (12) months from the end of the month in which your membership was processed.
 Example: If your membership is processed on 1/7/2018, then your membership expires on 1/31/2019.

 What are the differences between associate, general, and professional memberships?

-How can a member contact an HR Advisor in the HR Knowledge Center for assistance with HR-related questions?
+How can a member contact an HR Knowledge Advisor for assistance with HR-related questions?

 Any professional SHRM member may contact an HR Advisor via phone, instant message, or e-mail from